Guides

 Such conditions are only available in southern and northern Africa deserts, the adjacent areas of Mexico, southwestern US, and South America’s Pacific coast.

 But despite all this potential, Australia had only installed 8GW of rooftop solar PVs by the end of 2018.
+A 2021 study by The Institute for Sustainable Futures found the country had tapped less than 5% of its rooftop installation capacity potential.

 To address this problem, a couple of states came up with FIT schemes.